Niko Springer: Early career

-2024–present: Development Tour and European Tour success
+2024: Development Tour success

 During the 2024 PDC Development Tour series, Springer won his first three Development Tour titles, securing his third win in Event 20 against German compatriot Leon Weber.
 He finished second on the 2024 Development Tour final ranking, earning him a debut at the 2025 PDC World Darts Championship and a PDC Tour Card for the next two years.
-He also won four titles on the newly established 2024 PDC Europe Next Gen series, where he hit a double-in double-out nine-dart finish in Event 4.
+He also won four titles on the newly established 2024 PDC Europe Next Gen series, where he hit a 'double-in double-out' nine-dart finish in Event 4.

+2025: European Tour win

-At the 2025 PDC World Darts Championship, Springer played 2024 semi-finalist Scott Williams in the first round.
-Springer won the first set 3–0 but lost the match 3–1 in sets.
+At the 2025 World Championship, Springer played 2024 semi-finalist Scott Williams in the first round.
+He won the first set 3–0 but lost the match 3–1 in sets.
 Springer made his second UK Open appearance at the 2025 event, and reached the third round.
 He defeated Cor Dekker 6–2 in the first round with a three-dart average of 115.92, his highest recorded PDC average and the second highest in the competition's history.
 In the second round, he beat Patrick Geeraets 6–5 in a deciding leg.

-At the 2025 Dutch Darts Championship, Springer – then ranked 93rd in the world – reached his first PDC ranking final in his first year on the senior tour after wins over German compatriot Ricardo Pietreczko and Wessel Nijman in the final session.
+At the Dutch Darts Championship on the 2025 PDC European Tour, Springer – then ranked 93rd in the world – reached his first PDC ranking final in his first year on the senior tour after wins over Ricardo Pietreczko and Wessel Nijman in the final session.
 He missed out on his first senior title in an 8–6 loss to Jonny Clayton.
-At the 2025 Hungarian Darts Trophy, Springer won his first PDC ranking title.
+At the Hungarian Darts Trophy, Springer won his first PDC ranking title.
 He defeated Luke Humphries and Josh Rock in the final session before an 8–7 victory over Danny Noppert in the final.
 He defeated six of the world's top 20 during his campaign.
+This helped him qualify for his debut at the World Grand Prix, where he lost to Stephen Bunting in the first round.

+2026

+Springer was eliminated from the 2026 World Championship in a 3–1 upset loss to Joe Comito in the first round.
+He defeated Stephen Bunting and Ross Smith en route to the quarter-finals of the European Darts Trophy, where he lost in a deciding leg to Damon Heta.
+He made his World Matchplay debut in July, losing 10–6 to defending champion Luke Littler in the first round.